tailsdotcom/coding-test/README.md

 Try to limit the amount of time you spend on this to 90-120 minutes.
 However, feel free to spend more - just make sure you're happy with your submission!

+_Hint_: we're looking for a high-quality submission with great application architecture, not a "just get it done"-like approach.

 ## What to do

 ### If you're applying for a backend role